Latin cross: History

+The Latin cross at the Valley of the Fallen in Spain is the tallest Christian cross in the world, at 150 meters.

-Nowadays the Latin cross is mostly used to represent all of Christianity and Christendom, given that it teaches that Jesus sacrificed himself for humanity upon it, atoning for the sins of the world.
+In contemporary usage, the Latin cross is mostly used to represent all of Christianity and Christendom, depicting the central Christian tenet that Jesus sacrificed himself for humanity upon it, atoning for the sins of the world.
 It is especially used among the denominations of Western Christianity, including the Roman Catholic tradition and several Protestant traditions, such as Lutheranism, Moravianism, Anglicanism, Methodism, and Reformed Christianity, as well as by Anabaptists, Baptists, and Pentecostals.
-In certain periods, such as during the 16th century English Reformation of the Anglican Church, the Latin cross was disfavored by a minority of theologians such as Nicholas Ridley, though in the overall history of the Western Christian Churches, this was short-lived.
+In certain periods, such as during the 16th-century English Reformation of the Anglican Church, the Latin cross was disfavored by a minority of theologians such as Nicholas Ridley, though in the overall history of the Western Christian Churches, this was short-lived.